devonrambo/Energy-Consumption-Prediction/README.md

 This project used a Kaggle dataset of AEP’s eastern grid’s hourly energy consumption from December 2004 – December 2018.
 This was combined with a dataset containing hourly temperature information.
 The algorithm is able to predict the energy consumption of any given hour with an R^2 of 0.77.

 ### Methods
-⦁	After examining a map of AEP’s eastern grid, and seeing which cities were available in the temperature dataset, Indianapolis was elected to be used as the baseline temperature  <br />
-⦁	The temperature dataset only contained info from 2013 – 2017, so this was the time frame used  <br />
+After examining a map of AEP’s eastern grid, and seeing which cities were available in the temperature dataset, Indianapolis was elected to be used as the baseline temperature.
+The temperature dataset only contained info from 2013 – 2017, so this was the time frame used.
-⦁	The dataset was sliced into 5 different features  <br />
+The dataset was sliced into 5 different features:  <br />
   ⦁	  Hour of the Day  <br />
   ⦁ 	Day of the Week  <br />
   ⦁	  Month  <br />